bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 `Install missing Android SDK components` Step installs the missing native dependencies for your Android project - luckily this steps is by default included in your deploy workflow.

-For iOS dependencies, you can add the `Run CocoaPods install` step to your workflow as it is not part of your workflow by default.
+For iOS dependencies, you can add the `Run CocoaPods install` step to your workflow (after the **Certificate and profile installer** Step) as it is not part of your workflow by default.

 ## Code signing